 How many devices can the service support for streaming on one account?

 Technically, just one stream on one device is supported for Shudder customers on one account.
-However, if you sign up for the Shudder add-on on either YouTubeTV or on Amazon Prime Video, you can get around this limitation.
-Both services support streaming on three devices at once.
+However, if you sign up for the Shudder channel add-on on YouTubeTV, Apple TV, Amazon Prime Video, or the Roku channel. you can get around this limitation.

 What movies and TV shows are available on Shudder?

 Horror fans will find a ton of great horror and horror-related movies and TV shows to stream on Shudder.
 They include classics like the original Halloween, Hellraiser, and Phantasm.
 You can also check out more obscure older films like C.H.U.D., Chopping Mall, and OldBoy.
 Finally, there are some great recent horror moves on the service that you might want to check out, like Found Footage 3D, Pod, and The Void.
 You will also find a few documentaries about great horror films and filmmakers on the service.

 What original and exclusive movies and TV shows are on the service?

 Shudder is slowly but surely growing its library of original and/or exclusive horror-themed movies and TV shows.
 Here are just a few examples:

 - Scare Me – A horror comedy with two strangers each telling scary stories to each other.
 However, those stories seem to be coming to life.